185 GUIDES | 1711 PAGES | 15 FEATURED | 9 POPULAR

 Kung Fu video games are only as good as the controllers used to interact with them.
 One Finger Death Punch (OFDP) for Steam on the PC is one of those games that's OK to play with a mouse or an XBox controller, but with Wii Nunchuks the fun meter is maxed out!
 This project shows how you can transform Wii Nunchuks into custom nunchuck controllers for the OFDP video game on a PC using a Nunchucky adapter and Pro Trinket creating what we call the iTapStick!

 The cute PiTFT got even more adorable with this little primary display for Raspberry Pi in HAT form!
-It features a 2.4" display with 320x240 16-bit color pixels and a resistive touch overlay.
+It features a 2.2" display with 320x240 16-bit color pixels.
 The HAT uses the high speed SPI interface on the Pi and can use the mini display as a console, X window port, displaying images or video etc. Best of all it plugs right in on top of your Model A+ or B+ and fits into our case quite nicely.

 Traveling or on the road, sometimes finding an open network to get online and finish a job is more important than lunch or a nap.
 MASLOW (Mini Adafruit System Locates Open Wireless) is a tiny battery-powered WiFi detector with a 3D-printed enclosure…assemble one yourself and clip it to your laptop bag.

 Its a mini HDMI decoder board!
 So small and simple, you can use this board as an all-in-one display driver for TTL displays, or perhaps decoding HDMI/DVI video for some other project.
 This breakout features the TFP401 for decoding video, and for the touch version, an AR1100 USB resistive touch screen driver.